ryanwong-uk/sky-cat-news/README.md

 * Android Studio Chipmunk | 2021.2.1 Patch 2
 * Android device or simulator running Android 8.0+ (API 26)

-## Setting up the keystore
+## Setting up the Keystore

 ### Local

-* Android keystore is not being stored in this repository.
-You need your own keystore to generate the apk / App Bundle
+* Android Keystore is not being stored in this repository.
+You need your own Keystore to generate the apk / App Bundle

-* If your project folder is at `/app/skycatnews/`, the keystore file and `keystore.properties` should be placed at `/app/`
+* If your project folder is at `/app/skycatnews/`, the Keystore file and `keystore.properties` should be placed at `/app/`

 * The format of `keystore.properties` is: